ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
 For more information, see [Upgrade your blockchain nodes](#upgrade-k8-nodes).

-## Roll back an upgrade
-{: #upgrade-k8-rollback}

-When you upgrade your operator, it saves the secrets, deployment spec, and network information of your console before it the operator attempts to upgrade the console.
-If your upgrade fails for any reason, {{site.data.keyword.IBM_notm}} Support can roll back your upgrade and restore your previous deployment by using the information on your cluster.
-If you need to roll back your upgrade, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/1072956){: external} page.

-You can roll back an upgrade after you use the console to operate your network.
-However, after you use the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.

 ## Upgrade your blockchain nodes
 {: #upgrade-k8-nodes}